SocketCluster/sc-broker/README.md

 **Make sure that the server is running before creating clients**

-This ca be done in the following way:
+This can be done in the following way:

 ```js
 var conf = {port: 9000}